-- 6.10 Individual appeals against evaluation or re-evaluation should be submitted on the Appeal against Evaluation/Re-evaluation Outcome Form which identifies: - The grounds of the appeal - The factor level assessments being appealed against - The appellant's case under each of the relevant factor headings - The views of the relevant line manager, and/or the next line manager as appropriate, in relation to the factual content of the job and the accuracy of the appellant's case. - 6.11 Arrangements will be made for the written appeal submission to be considered by Strategic People & Change Manager or a nominated People and Change partner (as appropriate) and a trained Job Analyst without the presence of the individual or their manager in order to: - Determine whether there are admissible grounds for the appeal; - Identify any matters requiring further investigation or further information; - Identify any non-job evaluation issues out with the remit of the Job Evaluation process, for referral to the relevant People and Change Partner. - 6.12 The considerations will focus on the Factors appealed but may also include other Factors referred to during the process. - 6.13 The possible outcomes of this initial consideration are: - That the appeal has not been upheld and the case will be rejected or - The appeal has been upheld in full or in part and will be heard by a Job Evaluation Appeal Panel. - 6.14 Employees or Managers will be advised of the outcome of the appeal, including reasons within 10 working days of the consideration meeting. - 6.15 The decision is final; there is no right of appeal. - 6.16 Where it is determined that the case should be heard by a Job Evaluation Appeal Panel the necessary arrangements will be made and the employee and their Line Manager will be advised. - 6.17 Appellants may be accompanied to the Panel by their Trade Union representative if they so choose. - 6.18 Appellants will have 10 minutes to present their case after which they may be questioned by members of the Panel for no more than 10 minutes. - 6.19 Once the case has been presented the Job Evaluation Appeal Panel will consider the information presented and re-evaluate in line with the procedure detailed from section 4.3 to section 4.9 of this procedure if applicable.
+- 6.10 Individual appeal submissions must identify: - The grounds of the appeal; - The factor level assessments being appealed against; - The appellant's case under each of the relevant factor headings; - The views of the relevant line manager, and/or the next line manager as appropriate, in relation to the factual content of the job and the accuracy of the appellant's case. - 6.11 Arrangements will be made for the written appeal submission to be considered by Strategic People & Change Manager or a nominated People and Change partner (as appropriate) and a trained Job Analyst without the presence of the individual or their manager in order to: - Determine whether there are admissible grounds for the appeal; - Identify any matters requiring further investigation or further information; and - Identify any non-job evaluation issues out with the remit of the Job Evaluation process, for referral to the relevant People and Change Partner. - 6.12 The considerations will focus on the Factors appealed but may also include other Factors referred to during the process. - 6.13 The possible outcomes of this initial consideration are: - That the appeal has not been substantiated and will be rejected or - The appeal has been substantiated in full or in part and will be heard by a Job Evaluation Appeal Panel. - 6.14 Employees or Managers will be advised of the outcome of the appeal, including reasons within 10 working days of the consideration meeting. - 6.15 The decision is final; therefore, there is no further right of appeal.

-- 6.20 The appeal outcome will be decided on by the Job Evaluation Appeal Panel from the following options: - Upheld in full or part the case was well founded in fact and supported by agreed evidence - an evaluation will be undertaken; - Rejected the case was not well founded. - 6.21 The manager and/or employee will be advised in writing by HR after the Appeal Panel and, where requested, feedback will be given by the Chair of the Panel. - 6.22 There is no further right of appeal after the Job Evaluation Appeal Panel.
+- 6.16 Where it is determined that the case should be heard by a Job Evaluation Appeal Panel, the necessary arrangements will be made and the employee and their Line Manager will be advised. - 6.17 Appellants may be accompanied to the Panel by their Trade Union representative if they so choose. - 6.18 Appellants will have 10 minutes to present their case after which they may be questioned by members of the Panel for no more than 10 minutes. - 6.19 Once the case has been presented, the Job Evaluation Appeal Panel will consider the information presented and re-evaluate in line with the procedure detailed from section 4.3 to section 4.9 of this procedure if applicable. - 6.20 The appeal outcome will be decided upon by the Job Evaluation Appeal Panel from the following options: - Upheld in full or part the case was well founded in fact and supported by agreed evidence - an evaluation will be undertaken: - Rejected the case was not well founded. - 6.21 The manager and/or employee will be advised in writing after the Appeal Panel and, where requested, feedback will be given by the Chair of the Panel. - 6.22 There is no further right of appeal after the Job Evaluation Appeal Panel.